Convergence of Decentralized Actor-Critic Algorithm in General-sum Markov Games: Introduction

 The Markov game framework is a well-established model for capturing the coupled interactions of agents with heterogeneous utilities in dynamic and uncertain environments.
 This framework has been widely applied to various large-scale societal applications, including autonomous driving \cite{shalev2016safe}, smart grids \cite{ma2013scalable}, and e-commerce \cite{kutschinski2003learning}, among others.
 In such environments, agents must learn to adapt their behavior in the presence of other agents.
 Due to privacy and scalability concerns, these agents typically operate in a decentralized manner, meaning they act independently without direct communication or coordination with other agents and rely solely on local feedback they obtain from the environment.
 Furthermore, agents might not be aware of the existence of other agents in the environment.

 Existing literature has focused on design and analysis of decentralized learning algorithms in various settings that include the competitive setting represented as the two player zero-sum games (see \cite{sayin2021decentralized, daskalakis2020independent, wei2021last} and references therein), the cooperative setting represented by the Markov team games (see \cite{wheeler1986decentralized, arslan2016decentralized, yongacoglu2021decentralized} and references therein), and their generalizations to Markov potential games (see \cite{maheshwari2022independent, fox2022independent} and references therein) or weakly acyclic games (see \cite{yongacoglu2023asynchronous} and references therein).
 However, these studies fail to capture the complexity of large-scale multi-agent interactions in the real world, which often involves a mixture of both cooperative and competitive dynamics.
 Recent research has explored decentralized learning in general-sum Markov games (e.g., \cite{mao2023provably, jin2021v, ma2023decentralized}), but are only concerned with convergence to weaker equilibrium concepts, such as the correlated equilibrium and coarse-correlated equilibrium, rather than reaching a Nash equilibrium.

-Therefore, a key question still remains open: \begin{quote} How to design decentralized learning algorithms for general-sum Markov games with provable convergence to (approximate) Nash equilibrium? \end{quote}
+This work investigates the convergence properties of decentralized actor-critic learning dynamics (proposed and studied in \cite{maheshwari2022independent} for Markov potential games) in general-sum Markov games, with a focus on evaluating the proximity of resulting policies to Nash equilibrium.
+It is well-known that decentralized learning dynamics often do not converge to Nash equilibria, even in static games \cite{hart2003uncoupled}.
+Therefore, our objective is to define the neighborhood around Nash equilibria where policies driven by decentralized actor-critic learning dynamics will persist in the long run in general-sum Markov games.